Original recipe by Cookingwiththehamster (video)

 PREPARATION

-- Start by preparing the mentusyu: combine all the ingredients in a saucepan and cook over low heat for 20 minutes.
-Turn off the stove and allow to cool to room temperature.
-Filter through a colander into the special ceramic bowl.
+- Start by preparing the mentsuyu: combine all the ingredients in a pot and cook over low heat for 20 minutes.
+Turn off the heat and let cool to room temperature.
+Strain with a sieve into the appropriate ceramic bowl.

-- Cook the soba following the instructions on the package.
-Drain and cool immediately with very cold water, turning the spaghetti with your hands to remove the starch.
+- Cook the soba following the package instructions.
+Drain and immediately cool with very cold water, stirring the noodles with your hands to remove the starch.
 Drain well.

-- Arrange the soba on the zaru and garnish with thin strips of nori seaweed.
+- Arrange the soba on the zaru and garnish with strips of nori seaweed.

-- Prepare a saucer with the condiments: daikon, ginger, spring onion, wasabi.
-Season the cold broth with these ingredients to taste, dip the soba in a little at a time and consume it.
+- Prepare a small plate with condiments: daikon, ginger, spring onion, wasabi.
+Season the cold broth with these ingredients to taste, dip the soba little by little and eat it.